Baby May 15, 2026

 6. Custom Block Painting

-Purchase a set of raw, unfinished wooden alphabet blocks.
-Set up a station with small brushes and a curated palette of neutral, non-toxic acrylic paints (think sage, terracotta, and mustard).
-Guests can paint a block for the nursery.
-It serves as an activity and a beautiful piece of custom decor.
+Set out a collection of raw, unfinished wooden blocks and a curated palette of non-toxic acrylic paints.
+Guests can paint a custom block for the nursery, creating a beautiful piece of collaborative art.

 Trivia and Guessing